Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Adaptive Response

-Tailoring communication based on mental state models
+Tailoring communication and actions based on the inferred mental state models to achieve desired outcomes.

 Attachment and Emotional Intelligence